nilrajRbhilare/Food_Delivery/replit.md

 FoodHub is a modern food delivery web application built with React and TypeScript.
 The application enables users to browse restaurants, search for food items, manage shopping carts, track orders, and complete payments.
 It includes a comprehensive admin panel for restaurant partners to manage their menus, orders, and offers.

-The application is currently implemented as a **frontend-focused prototype** with localStorage-based data persistence, simulating a full-stack application without requiring backend infrastructure.
-The codebase is structured to support future backend integration through its existing Drizzle ORM configuration and Express server setup.
+The application is a **frontend-only prototype** using localStorage for all data persistence.
+There is no backend server or database - all data is stored in the browser's localStorage as JSON.

 ## Recent Changes

+**October 16, 2025** - Converted to frontend-only Vite application:
+- ✅ Removed Express backend server and all server-side code
+- ✅ Removed database configuration (Drizzle ORM, Neon PostgreSQL)
+- ✅ Updated package.json to use Vite directly (no backend dependencies)
+- ✅ Cleaned up configuration files (vite.config.ts, tsconfig.json)
+- ✅ Updated deployment to use `vite preview` for production
+- ✅ Verified build process works correctly
+- ✅ Application uses localStorage/JSON for all data storage

-**October 16, 2025** - Successfully imported and configured for Replit environment:
+**Previous Setup** - Successfully imported and configured for Replit:
 - ✅ Installed Node.js 20 and all project dependencies
-- ✅ Updated vite.config.ts to allow all hosts for Replit proxy (added allowedHosts: true)
+- ✅ Updated vite.config.ts to allow all hosts for Replit proxy
 - ✅ Configured workflow to run development server on port 5000
-- ✅ Verified frontend and backend are working correctly
+- ✅ Verified frontend working correctly with screenshot
-- ✅ Configured deployment settings for production (autoscale with npm build)
-- ✅ Verified .gitignore has proper Node.js entries

 ## User Preferences